 The next Tertiary Information Day is to be held on Monday 10 August 2020.

 Among the various activities on Tertiary Information Day, prospective students can attend lectures in literature and linguistics.
 The Department of English and Linguistics also hosts informal information sessions where school students can discuss their future study plans and options with staff.
 Details about these sessions are contained within the Tertiary Information Day programme.

-We also have dedicated school liaison staff.
-Nicola Cummins (firstname.lastname@example.org), a Teaching Fellow in English, is a trained secondary teacher and actively involved with teacher networks.
-Dr Moyra Sweetnam Evans (email@example.com) is a Senior Lecturer in Linguistics and the Coordinator of the Linguistics Programme.
+We also have two dedicated school liaison staff - Nicola Cummins (firstname.lastname@example.org), Teaching Fellow in English and a trained secondary teacher and actively involved with teacher networks, and Dr Minh Nguyen, who is a Lecturer in Linguistics.